PROGRAM COST: $1355.00

 Still not sure if AMTI is the school for you?
 AMTI consistently has the highest number of students that attend our CNA course in the entire state of Arizona and one of the highest first-time pass rates of the AZ State Board of Nursing exams.

-Don’t take our word for it, check out what some of our former students have to say about their experiences at AMTI.
+Have a listen to what former students have to say about their experiences at AMTI.

 CONTACT US AND SCHEDULE YOUR VISIT